ibartomeus/CropPollinationModels/README.md

 [ ] Re-think data cleaning. automate as much as possible.
 [ ] Re-think final models to show.
 General models and analysis.
 Note past estimates are fake for now
 [ ] Run read_data.R only once and save model outputs (now is ran twice in track_estimates.R and results.qmd).
 Easy fix.
-[x] Add Link to download a PDF: Maybe using pandoc, or maybe by creating a quarto Document which "includes" all others: https://quarto.org/docs/authoring/includes.html But this needs to be rendered and stored.
-Easy fix?

 # Not urgent.
 [ ] Is it worth to move quarto pages to a separate folder?
 How github actions work in this case?.
 See https://quarto.org/docs/publishing/github-pages.html (Additional options) I am not sure is worth the trouble.